 Many chronic diseases are directly linked to the practice of feeding processed food to our cats.
 Processing food destroys and alters enzymes, amino acids, fatty acids, vitamins and minerals.
 Dr. Francis Pottenger conducted a 10 year feeding study to determine the effects of heat-processed food on cats.
-This study involved over 900 cats.
-Pottenger Study and http://www.price-pottenger.org/ The results speak for themselves!
+This study involved over 900 cats and can be found at Pottenger Study and Price-pottenger.org The results speak for themselves!

 Because cats evolved as desert animals, dry food is especially unhealthy for them.
 The Truth About Dry Food.

 Cats are one of evolution's most successful predators.
 They never needed to develop the ability to metabolize and synthesize nutrients from plant matter.
 Not only are they unable to utilize grains & carbohydrates, but these can actually cause harm.

 Both the act of processing food and the feeding of grains changes the cat's naturally acidic PH.
 Beginning with the mouth (causing dental disease) and ending with their digestive and urinary tracts (IBD, renal failure and FLUTD).